Skip to main content

 A 10GbE NIC in the ESX Server is recommended.

 • For VMs having only gigabit networks, it is possible to aggregate several physical 1GbE NICs together to increase network bandwidth (but not necessarily to reduce latency).
-Refer to the VMware Knowledge Base article NIC Teaming in ESXi and ESX.
+Refer to NIC teaming in ESXi and ESX and process to configure for more information.
 However, it is not recommended to aggregate NICs in the Delphix Engine VM.

 If the network load in the ESX Server hosting the Delphix engine VM is high, dedicate one or more physical NICs to the Delphix Engine.